 - SPACs have filed plans to raise $8.4 billion through US IPOs, with a major decline of 36% from the last few weeks and this is their lowest tally since January.

 SPACs are taking the town by storm and the future is full of anticipations around their existence.
 While these public shells seem to be recreating the rising sun on the horizon of the stock market, there are risks and challenges associated with them as well.
+If you would like your business to take the traditional route of finding investment, making a pitch at a Demo Day can be fruitful.

 As more and more renowned investors and hedge fund managers continue to invade the SPAC space, do you think this new vogue is here to stay?
 Or, is it just a bubble that is about to burst?
 Let us know in the comments section.